FantasticDoodle/i3Config/README.md

 2. copy all the Contents of the file ```i3config Text```, located in the code section of this repo.

 3. edit the i3wm config which is located at ```/home/your-username/.config/i3/config```.
 I reccomend you use ```gedit``` for this part because it is easier to select large amounts of files and work with them if you use ```gedit```. to install ```gedit``` run ```sudo apt-get install gedit```.

+4. run ```gedit /home/your-username/.config/i3/config```. then select every line of code in the file and delete it. then paste in all the copied lines of code from the ```i3config Text``` file.

+5. you should be done,